isomerpages/mlaw-acd/_compliance/2-other-regulatory-requirements.md

 #### <a id="Notices from the Registrar"></a> Notices from the Registrar

 The Registrar of Regulated Dealer regularly issue notices to all registered dealers with respect to measures for the prevention of money laundering and terrorism financing.
-These include Guidelines to help regulated dealers understand their regulatory requirements and Statements calling for action issued by the Financial Action Task Force (**"FATF"**).
+These include Guidelines to help Regulated Dealers understand their regulatory requirements and Statements calling for action issued by the Financial Action Task Force (**"FATF"**).

 Please click [here](/news/notices/) to view the notices issued by the Registrar.